Mishieck/jsonat/README.md

 __*init*__

 An object used to provide the request options.
-This parameter is used the same way the [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#parameters) parameter of the `fetch` API of the `window` object.
+This parameter is used the same way as the [init](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#parameters) parameter of the `fetch` API of the `window` object.

 __*responseType*__ (Optional)